facebook/create-react-app/packages/react-scripts/template/README.md

 ## Running the Linter

-Create React App includes a set of ESLint rules handpicked to help spot potential issues with your code and to enforce best practices.
+Create React App includes a set of ESLint rules handpicked to help spot potential issues with your code and to encourage best practices.
 Create React App does not include any ESLint rules that enforce style or formatting.
 We recommend using a tool like [Prettier](https://github.com/prettier/prettier) for that instead.
 See the [Formatting Code Automatically](#formatting-code-automatically) section for instructions on how to use [Prettier](https://github.com/prettier/prettier) with Create React App.

 Create React App runs the linter automatically with the `npm start` and `npm build` commands.
-It's important to note that these two commands will only lint the files that are transpiled as part of the build, and any other code (e.g. tests) won't be linted.
+It's important to note that these two commands will only lint the files that are compiled as part of the build, and any other code (e.g. tests) won't be linted.

 ### Failing a Build When the Linter Encounters an Issue